togashidm/Machine-Learning-ExerciseTracking/README.md

 ```
 **5.3.
 Training a Model/Tuning Parameters/Variable Selection**

-As the main question of this assigment is about classification, I choose Random Forest ("rf") to build the model.
+As the main question of this assignment is about classification, I choose Random Forest ("rf") to build the model.
 Tuning the model means to choose a set of parameters to be evaluated.
-Once the model and tuning parameters are choosen, the type of resampling need to be opted.
-Caret Package has tools to perfom, k-fold cross-validation (once or repeated), leave-one-out cross-validation and bootstrap (**default**) resampling.
+Once the model and tuning parameters are chosen, the type of resampling need to be opted.
+Caret Package has tools to perform, k-fold cross-validation (once or repeated), leave-one-out cross-validation and bootstrap (**default**) resampling.
 Once the resampling was processed, the caret `train` function automatically chooses the best tuning parameters associated to the model.

 ```R
     set.seed(3023)